| The

 Ten of the divisions were rushed to the front at the end

-of 1942, with results even worse than those of Meindl's division.
+of 1942, with performance even worse than that of Meindl’s division.

 The 8th Field Division was sent to join the attempted relief